k-jedrzejak/user-tracking-page/README.md

 ## Local Development (Without Docker):
 If you want to run the application locally without Docker:

+Do not forget install mongo locally! eg: `brew install mongodb-community`

 ### Backend and Frontend in Production Mode
 - Both will run on localhost:3000.
 - Do not forget to uncomment the relevant lines in server.js.